coursier/coursier/doc/docs/api.md

 > This page describes the new high level API of coursier, being added since `1.1.0-M10`.
 It's still subject to source / binary compatibility breakages, even though its general outline shouldn't change much.
+See [low level API](api-low-level.md) for the former API, less subject to change.

 The high level API of coursier aims at being as simple to use as its [CLI](cli-overview.md), with sensible defaults in particular, while retaining